Bachelor of Science in Biology: Option III: Marine Science

 Semester by the Sea

-Join Us for Spring 2025
+Join Us for Spring 2026

 Spend a semester on the coast and dive into cutting-edge research with this comprehensive spring program for UT undergraduates.
 Semester by the Sea combines coursework and research at our field station in Port Aransas.

-The following courses will be taught in spring 2025.
+The following courses will be taught in spring 2026.

-- MNS 352M Marine Community Ecology
+- MNS 354Q Marine Environmental Science

 - MNS 352 Marine Geoecology